EzeDeAlla/EzeDeAlla/README.md

 ### Hi there 👋

-<h3>I am a full stack developer who loves programming, challenges and animals.</h3>
+<h3>I am a full stack developer who loves programming and challenges.</h3>

 - 🔭 my last project was **AIVTUBER**